 The enrollment process varies slightly depending on whether you are a high school scholarship applicant, college student, graduate student, veteran, or active duty soldier.
 Ensure you know which role you are applying in and that you know your month and year of graduation from college.
 This is how the enrollment path generally flows for most students.
 Enrollment means you are taking the Army ROTC class as an elective.
 Competing for contract and scholarship is a separate process which occurs for most after enrollment.

-- You should research ROTC online, attend ROTC information sessions, and ask questions before deciding to enroll.
+- You should research Fordham ROTC and the Army ROTC program online, attend an ROTC information session, and ask questions before deciding to enroll.

-- You should verify that you attend a school that is affiliated with the ROTC program.
+- You should verify that you attend a school that is affiliated with the ROTC program by checking the participating schools list.

 - You will need to know your projected date of graduation from your college.